 ABS dwell - Amount of dwell time added for an ABS (anti-bolt stick) shot.
-The range is from 1 to 10 additional milliseconds of dwell.
-The default is 1, which is disabled.
+The range is from 1 to 15 additional milliseconds of dwell.
+The default is 5.
 ABS programming helps to eliminate first shot drop-off.
-First shot drop-off occurs when the lube and o-rings settle or "stick" inside the marker after it has been sitting.
+First shot drop-off occurs when the lube and orings settle or "stick" inside the marker after it has been sitting.
 The next shot fired will be lower in velocity because the bolt has to break free.
 ABS will slightly increase the dwell to compensate if the marker is left sitting for 15 seconds.

-Fire mode - Included are 12 different fire modes (default is 1):
+Fire mode - Included are twelve (12) different fire modes (default is 1):

 - 1. Semi-automatic, unlimited rate of fire

 - 2. Semi-automatic, adjustable rate of fire

 - 3. PSP auto-response

-- 4. PSP 50% ramping, adjustable ramp start
+- 4. PSP mild ramping, adjustable ramp start

-- 5. PSP 100% ramping, adjustable ramp start
+- 5. PSP max ramping, adjustable ramp start

-- 6. PSP burst
+- 6. PSP Z-burst

 - 7. NXL full-automatic

 - 8. Auto-response

-- 9. 50% ramping
+- 9. Mild ramping

-- 10. 100% ramping
+- 10. Max ramping

-- 11. 3 round burst
+- 11. Z-burst

 - 12. Full-automatic

 Setting 1 is normal semi-automatic with an unlimited rate of fire while the eyes are enabled.
-When the eyes are turned off, the max rate of fire is set to 20 balls per second
+When the eyes are turned off, the max rate of fire is set to 20 balls per second.